umwrit350sp17/team-7/teamdocuments/Outline.md

 - How to format text
 - How to Access Settings and what can be found within settings
 - How to add encryption

+- As of right now, this is an order in which we think that the folders would flow nicely.
+When many people set up it instructs you about encryption, so instructions are really only needed if one decided to add encryption at a later time.
+In the begining the program is very self explainatory but once the account is set up is one one might need some more detailed instruction
+- To demonsrate how to use this program, one person within our group will create an account and screenshot differnt parts of the instructions.
+- Our very first folder will include an introductino to the program, including screen shots of the program home page so users will know they are at the right site

 ### ** Conclusion**